Cykelero/tasklemon/README.md

 ## Caveats

-I really want Tasklemon to be awesome, but here are a few ways in which it's not.
+I really want Tasklemon to be lovely, but here are a few ways in which it's not.

 - Tasklemon is still very young.
-It's got a test suite, sure, but it hasn't seen much real-world usage yet: expect bugs. (please do [report them](https://github.com/Cykelero/tasklemon/issues/new)!)
+It's got a (partial) test suite, sure, but it hasn't seen much real-world usage yet: expect breaking changes, and bugs. (please do [report these](https://github.com/Cykelero/tasklemon/issues/new)!)
 - By design, file operations are synchronous—just like in bash scripting, for example.
-That's great for usability, but you're not going to write concurrent server stuff with these.
+That's great for usability, but you're not going to write concurrent server stuff this way.
 - Symlinks aren't very well-supported yet.
 Just traversing them should be fine, but directly manipulating them will be weird.
-- Tasklemon supports Windows, but with the exception of a few features, such as permission manipulation.
+- While Tasklemon does support Windows, a few features are missing, such as permission manipulation.

-## Development
+## Contributing

+Want to help build Tasklemon?
+It's not too hard!

 Clone Tasklemon and run `npm install`.
 You can then:

 - **try out your version of Tasklemon** by running `source/tasklemon.js some-script.js`
 - **run the tests** using `npm run test` (or `npm run watch:test` for automatic runs)